requestum-team/RouterDecoratorBundle/README.md

 If you want to define some custom decorator for parameter mapping, you only need define you own service and taged them by `requestum.router_decorator` tag, but your own service must extend `AbstractRouterDecorator`.

+If you want use your own mapping strategy, you only need to define new service and type them identifier in `pattern` option, but your own strategy must implements `PatternStrategyInterface`.